This week we will focus on practical matters for the exam. Here are a few additional preparation pearls for the exam:

 1. Logistics: Remove external stress.
 The NAPLEX is stressful enough trying to remember material, assess questions, and commit to the right answer.
 Take any logistic issues out of the equation!
 Some examples of this include:

-A. Knowing exactly where the testing center is.
+A. Knowing where the testing center is.
 Sounds easy enough right?
 What if you have never been there before (which many students when they sign up to take the test are in a different city than normal)?
 I recommend laying "eyes" on the testing center the day before to eliminate any day of exam stress about knowing where to go.
-At a minimum get there on the day of the exam very early in case of accident on road, flat tire, etc. Remember this is your career so prepare accordingly.
+At a minimum get there on the day of the exam plenty early in case of accident on road, flat tire, etc. Remember this is your career so prepare accordingly.

 3. Take a practice test.
 I had stated in the previous post from last week to practice questions often.
 This is the next step...The NAPLEX can go as long as 6 hours if you take the whole time allotted.
 When was the last time you took a test that long?
 Probably never or not in a long, long time.
 There are a number of practice tests available including creating one on AccessPharmacy with the resources previously mentioned.
 In the near future, AccessPharmacy will have a practice exam option for students.
 Stay tuned to this column and AccessPharmacy for further information once live!

 See you next week!